Increase User Engagement

 • Sketching, Wireframe & Prototyping

-• Designing the "chosen activities page and survey page"
+• Design the "chosen activities page and survey page"

-During the Empathize phase, we invested significant time in understanding educators' experiences and needs through in-depth interviews and platform observations.
+In the discover phase, we invested significant time in understanding educators' experiences and needs through in-depth interviews and platform observations.

 Our research objectives were to uncover the following:

-• How do we encourage educators feedback on the tasks and share their results?
+• How do we encourage educators to provide feedback on their chosen activity and share their results?

 • Are educators able to navigate the current Kikori platform with ease to access eSEL activities?